 Solution: Depending on the configuration, AlwaysON restricts access, allowing users to access only the gateway network.

 AlwaysON automatically connects a user to a VPN tunnel that the client has previously established.
 The first time the user needs a VPN tunnel, the user must connect to the NetScaler Gateway URL and establish the tunnel.
 After the AlwaysON configuration is downloaded to the client, this configuration drives subsequent establishment of the tunnel.

 The NetScaler Gateway client executable is always running on the client machine.
 When the user logs on or the network changes, the NetScaler Gateway client determines whether or not the user laptop is on the enterprise network.
 Depending upon the location and the configuration, the NetScaler Gateway client either establishes a tunnel or tears down an existing tunnel.

 Tunnel establishment is initiated only after the user logs on to the computer.
-The NetScaler Gateway client uses the configured authentication mechanism and tries to establish a tunnel.
-If the authentication methods do not involve a user prompt, the tunnel is established seamlessly.
+The NetScaler Gateway client uses the client machine’s credentials to authenticate with gateway server and tries to establish a tunnel.

 The supported user authentication methods are as follows:

 - Username + AD password: If the Windows user name and password are used for authentication, the NetScaler Gateway client seamlessly establishes the tunnel by using these credentials.

 - User certificate: If user certificate is used for authentication and there is only one certificate on the machine, the NetScaler Gateway client seamlessly establishes the tunnel by using this certificate.
 If multiple client certificates are installed, the tunnel is established after the user has selected the preferred certificate.
 The NetScaler Gateway client uses this preference for later established tunnels.

 - User certificate and user name + AD Password: This authentication method is the combination of previously described authentication methods.